infor-design/enterprise/components/blockgrid/blockgrid.md

 ## Accessibility

--  Note that tab order should be maintained and not changed with tabindex.
+Note that tab order should be maintained and not changed with an explicit tabindex.

 ## Code Tips

 The elements should be the same or very close in size (width/height).
-Due to constraints the bottom rows if not filled out are not ideally centered at this time.
+Due to constraints the bottom rows are not ideally centered at this time if the counts are not even per row.